estatewatch/estatewatch.github.io/content/estates/achilles.md

 Whilst the Achilles St scheme itself wasn't put on hold, the review report highlighted risks associated with the redevelopment of the Achilles Street estate.

+In September 2024, Lewisham Council approved a [report](https://councilmeetings.lewisham.gov.uk/documents/s116383/Achilles%20Estate%20Regen%20report%20PART%201.pdf) resolving to submit a planning application for 279 new homes, of which 105 private, 52 shared ownership and 122 social rent.

 ---

 __Links:__